dbh4ck/TalkinchatBot/README.md

 # TalkinchatBot
 A Simple TypeScript to connect TalkinChat Group Bot using WebSocket

-# Make Sure to RUN: "npm install" in project room directory in order to refresh packages required to run the bot.
+# Make Sure to RUN: "npm install" in project root directory in order to refresh packages required to run the bot.

 - RUN Cmds: Please define the username and password for the bot in Client.ts file and execute below cmds step-wise:
 - tsc Client.ts